-- Allow European nationals in the UK with permanent residence or who are able to show five years' residence, including all EEA family members and those with derivative rights, indefinite leave to remain through a simple process that is easy to administer with no application fee; and - Ensure that all children and young people who have been in the UK are able to apply for settled status in their own right; and - Ensure that children and families are able to protect their rights through a right of appeal in domestic courts and access to an independent adjudication mechanism (the European Court of Justice); and - Provide and promote clearer guidance on European national children whose future is in the UK who may be registered as British citizens through the Secretary of State's discretion.
+- Allow all European nationals in the UK with permanent residence and all European nationals who are able to show simply five years' residence, as well as all family members and those with derivative rights, indefinite leave to remain through a simple process that is easy to administer with no application fee; and - Ensure that all children and young people who wish or need to are able to apply for settled status in their own right; and - Ensure there is a route to settlement for EU national children and families whose lives are in the UK but who are unable to meet the permanent residence criteria. - Ensure that all applicants are able to protect their rights through a right of appeal in domestic courts and access to an independent adjudication mechanism (the European Court of Justice); and - Provide and promote clearer guidance on European national children who may be automatically British but unaware of it, who may be eligible to apply to become British, or who may be registered as British citizens through the Secretary of State's discretion.